 Description: Lectures in medical and surgical diseases and an introduction to other imaging modalities including CT scanning.
-(3 lecture hours).
-Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-n/a
+(3 lecture

 AHS 248 - Radiologic Technology V Laboratory/ Clinic

 Description: Instruction and practice in an energized x-ray laboratory to include specialized views of the skull, selected special procedures, pediatric examinations, mammography and the essentials of a quality control program; supervised clinical education at an affiliating hospital three days a week.
 (3 laboratory hours, 24 clinical hours) Laboratory fee applies.